Friday, 30 July 2021

 Hans Ledwinka was arrested for collaboration with the Nazi’s by the postwar Czech government and sentenced to six years with hard labour.
 When he was released in 1951 he was offered the Tatra managing directorship, but this was politically impossible so he declined the honor and retired to Austria.
 He died in 1967.
 Tatra too recovered after the war, but remained a small volume producer whose products remained largely unknown outside of Eastern Europe.

-Nevertheless, the recievers initiated a patent infringement case against Volkswagen based on three patents.
+Nevertheless, the receivers initiated a patent infringement case against Volkswagen based on three patents.

 1. Patent DE601577 relating to a vehicle chassis frame consisting of a longitudinal central beam and a fork-like extension connected to the central longitudinal beam by two transverse beams, registered in 1934 in respect to the Tatra T77 engine mounting;